jorepstein1/hashtags-for-reddit/README.md

-# subreddit_hashtag
+# hashtags-for-reddit
-Track using subreddits as hashtags
+Track trends using subreddits as hashtags